traefik/traefik/docs/content/providers/docker.md

 !!! tip "The Quick Start Uses Docker"

-    If you did not already read it, maybe you would like to go through the [quick start guide](../getting-started/quick-start.md) that uses the docker provider!
+    If you have not already read it, maybe you would like to go through the [quick start guide](../getting-started/quick-start.md) that uses the Docker provider.

 ## Configuration Examples